What About Hot Water? Water Heater Maintenance Tips

 There are several economical ways to extend the life and efficiency of your water heater, making your life that much more enjoyable.
 For those of us that take our hot water for granted, turn that faucet down to a temperature where you think a penguin would be most comfortable (What’s the matter?
 Chicken?
 I’m sure someone in your household would be more than willing to make the adjustment for you when you least expect it…) – now how much do you really appreciate your hot water?
 We thought so.

-As we are a Southern NH Home Inspection company, we are not going to give you directions on how to flush your hot water heater or how to change the anode yourself.
+As we are a Southern NH Home Inspection company, we are not going to give you directions on how to flush your water heater or how to change the anode yourself.
 I’m pretty sure that would send our lawyers in to cardiac arrest.
 As much fun as that sounds, we do recommend you call your trusted plumber.
-If you are looking for a plumber in the greater Manchester NH area, we trust Paradigm Plumbing and Heating (www.paradigmph.com) with all of our plumbing needs here in the office, and have no reservations about passing their name along to our avid reader(s).
+If you are looking for a plumber in the greater Manchester NH area, check out our trusted local resources page.

 A couple safety things we should mention: No matter how tempting it is, DO NOT touch the little lever thing on the Temperature Pressure Relief (TPR) Valve unless you have the parts and patience available to replace the valve.
 It will leak.
 If the TPR valve is already leaking, it is time to replace it.
 Whatever you do, DO NOT plug the end of the pipe that water is leaking out of!!!!
 This is a built-in safety mechanism that is designed to open automatically should things go awry in your water heater, allowing scalding-hot water and steam to escape, avoiding the infamous KA-BOOM!
 There should be a piece of copper pipe attached to this valve that terminates within 6” of the floor?
 If not, you need one.